messydesign/design-resources/README.md

 * [*Sprint* by Jake Knapp &amp; more](https://www.goodreads.com/book/show/25814544-sprint), 2016 — a balanced book of details, examples, checklists, and scripts to perform your own famed Google Ventures design sprint

 ###### User experience and interaction design
 * [_Microinteractions: Designing with Details_ by Dan Saffer](https://www.goodreads.com/book/show/17239285-microinteractions), 2013 — straight-forward examples on the small details that exist inside & around a product’s features

+###### Human computer interaction
+* [_Microinteractions: Designing with Details_ by Dan Saffer](https://www.goodreads.com/book/show/17239285-microinteractions), 2013 — straight-forward examples on the small details that exist inside & around a product’s features

+###### Information architecture
+* [_Microinteractions: Designing with Details_ by Dan Saffer](https://www.goodreads.com/book/show/17239285-microinteractions), 2013 — straight-forward examples on the small details that exist inside & around a product’s features

 ##### User research